liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/04-configuring-the-connector.markdown

 ./bin/elasticsearch -d
 ```

-Once both Elasticsearch and @product@ are installed and running, introduce them
+Once both Elasticsearch and @sharepoint@ are installed and running, introduce them
 to each other.

 ## Configuring the Liferay Elasticsearch Connector